 - Co-Workers (including supervisors, managers, etc.)

 - Athletic coaches

-While in-person proctoring is preferred, in cases where you are unable to secure a qualified individual to serve as your exam proctor, your instructor may permit use of an online proctoring service.
+While in-person proctoring is preferred, in cases where you are unable to secure a qualified individual to serve as your exam proctor, your instructor may permit use of an online proctoring service, such as proctoru.com.
 Use of an online proctor service will be at your expense.